coursera/courier/CONTRIBUTING.md

 sbt test
 ```

-SBT Plugin specific tests should be added to the test projects under
+SBT Plugin specific tests are defined under in the `sbt-plugin` project at
 `sbt-plugin/src/sbt-test/courier-sbt-plugin`.

+Each test is an actual SBT project with a series of tasks that are run and assertions
+made after those tasks have run.

-These are run via:
+These test can be run via:

 ```sh
 sbt scripted
 ```

-For details on sbt plugin tests, see: http://eed3si9n.com/testing-sbt-plugins
+For details on these sbt plugin "scripted" tests, see: http://eed3si9n.com/testing-sbt-plugins

 Development Guidelines
 ----------------------